 - If you don’t have buttermilk on hand, you can make your own.
 Add 1 tablespoon of white vinegar into a liquid measuring cup, then fill with whole milk until you have 1 cup.
 Allow the mixture to sit 5-10 minutes before using.

 - This cake can be made ahead of time.
-Once the cake layers have baked and cooled completely, cover tightly in plastic wrap and refrigerate overnight.
+Once the cake layers have baked and cooled completely, cover tightly in plastic wrap and store at room temperature overnight.
 The frosting may also be made the night before and refrigerated in an airtight container, but I recommend making it fresh the day you are planning to assemble and serve the cake.
 If you do refrigerate the frosting overnight, allow it to come to room temperature before attempting to decorate the cake.
+You may need to beat it briefly to achieve that fluffy consistency again.